sofmeright/VirtualDisplayDriver_Wizard/README.md

-# IDDSampleDriver_Wizard
+# IDDSample_Wizard

 Kai of [PrPlanIT.com](https://kb.precisionplanit.com) presents to you:

-Indirect Display Driver Sample Wizard ~ IddSampleDriver Wizard
+Indirect Display Driver Sample Wizard ~ IddSample Wizard
 - A quick and dirty GUI tool for manipulating Indirect Display Driver Sample implementations like the HDR capable [VirtualDisplayDriver from itsmikethetech](https://github.com/itsmikethetech/Virtual-Display-Driver) that works on Windows 10/11.